MusaibShaikh/Flopbox/README.md

 ### Features
 The backend supports the following functionalities:

--User Registration: Create new users.
+1. User Registration: Create new users.

--User Login: Authenticate users.
+2. User Login: Authenticate users.

--File Upload: Upload files associated with a user.
+3. File Upload: Upload files associated with a user.

--List Files: Retrieve a list of files uploaded by the user.
+4. List Files: Retrieve a list of files uploaded by the user.

--View File: View file details.
+5. View File: View file details.

--Download File: Download a file uploaded by the user.
+6. Download File: Download a file uploaded by the user.

 ### Requirements
 Python 3.8+